 Current tuition and cost of attendance information is found here.
-Health insurance is included in the totals.
 Non-residents may become residents after the first year and thus save the non-resident tuition during their second and third years.
-There are additional expenses for books, room, board, and personal needs.
+There are additional expenses for books, room, board, health insurance, and personal needs.
 All tuition and fees are subject to change without notice.

 How important is the LSAT?

 The LSAT score is a very important admission factor.
 When combined with the undergraduate GPA, it provides the best indication of academic achievement and potential.
 You should retake the test only if you believe that your first score was atypical and that you can improve your score sufficiently to make a net gain.
 The majority of applicants take the test only once.
 If you take the test more than once we will use the highest score unless the scores are grouped closely together, in which case we will use the average.
 We recognize that there is no statistical significance to a score gain or loss of a few points within the standard error of measurement of the test.
 No admissions decisions are made based solely on an LSAT score.
 We take many additional factors into consideration.

 What is the latest date I can take the LSAT?

 We recommend that you plan to take the test as early as convenient and no later than the one offered in December to optimize your admission review for the following year.
 A February test score is acceptable, but given our rolling review process, your admission chances may be diminished due to their relatively late release during our cycle.
 LSAT scores are valid for five years.